 A stream is sharded into multiple partitions for scaling how its data is processed.
 Each partition is an ordered, replayable sequence of records.
-When a message is written to a stream, it ends up in one its partitions.
+When a message is written to a stream, it ends up in one of its partitions.
 Each message in a partition is uniquely identified by an offset.

 Samza supports pluggable systems that can implement the stream abstraction.
 As an example, Kafka implements a stream as a topic while a database might implement a stream as a sequence of updates to its tables.

-1. The High Level Streams API, which offers several built-in operators like map, filter etc. This is the recommended API for most use-cases.
+1. The High Level Streams API, which offers several built-in operators like map, filter, etc. This is the recommended API for most use-cases.